Clive Davis

-Clive Jay Davis (born April 4, 1932) is an American record producer, A&R executive, record executive, and lawyer.
-He has won five Grammy Awards and was inducted into the Rock and Roll Hall of Fame, as a non-performer, in 2000.
+Clive Jay Davis (April 4, 1932 – June 22, 2026) was an American record executive, A&R executive, record producer and lawyer.
+He won four Grammy Awards and was inducted into the Rock and Roll Hall of Fame as a non-performer in 2000.
 From 1967 to 1973, Davis was the president of Columbia Records.
-He was founder and president of Arista Records from 1974 through 2000 until founding J Records.
+He was the founder and president of Arista Records from 1974 through 2000 until founding J Records.
 From 2002 until April 2008, he was chair and CEO of the RCA Music Group (which included RCA Records, J Records, and Arista Records), chair and CEO of J Records, and chair and CEO of BMG North America.

-Davis is credited with hiring a young recording artist, Tony Orlando, for Columbia in 1967.
-He has signed many artists who achieved significant success, including Pink Floyd, Sly and the Family Stone, Janis Joplin, Laura Nyro, Santana, Bruce Springsteen, Chicago, Aerosmith, Billy Joel, Donovan, Bay City Rollers, Blood, Sweat & Tears, Loggins and Messina, Ace of Base, Olivia Longott and Westlife.
-He is also credited with bringing Whitney Houston and Barry Manilow to prominence.

-As of 2018, Davis is the chief creative officer of Sony Music Entertainment.
+Davis is credited with having hired a young recording artist, Tony Orlando, as a music executive for Columbia in 1967, who provided Barry Manilow with his first recording contract a few years later.
+Davis signed many artists who achieved significant success, including Pink Floyd; Sly and the Family Stone; Janis Joplin; Laura Nyro; Santana; Bruce Springsteen; Chicago; Earth, Wind & Fire; Aerosmith; Billy Joel; Donovan; the Bay City Rollers; Blood, Sweat & Tears; Luther Vandross; Loggins and Messina; Ace of Base; Olivia Longott; Westlife; and Gavin DeGraw.
+Davis is credited with bringing Whitney Houston and Barry Manilow to prominent stature as artists.
+Davis served as the chief creative officer of Sony Music Entertainment from 2008 until his death in 2026.

 Early life and education

-Davis was born in Brooklyn, New York City, to Jewish parents, Herman and Florence Davis.
-His father was an electrician and salesman.
-Davis was raised in Crown Heights, Brooklyn, and attended Erasmus Hall High School.
+Clive Jay Davis was born on April 4, 1932, in Brooklyn, New York City, to Jewish parents, Herman and Florence Davis.
+His father worked as an electrician and salesman.
+He grew up in the Brooklyn neighborhood of Crown Heights, and attended Erasmus Hall High School in Flatbush, Brooklyn.

-His mother died at age 47, and his father died the following year when Davis was still a teenager.
-He then moved in with his married sister, who lived in Bayside, Queens.

-Davis attended New York University College of Arts & Science, where he graduated magna cum laude with a degree in political science and Phi Beta Kappa in 1953.
-He received a full scholarship to Harvard and graduated in 1956.
+His mother died of a cerebral hemorrhage at the age of 47, and his father died from a heart attack a year later while Davis was still a teenager.
+He moved in with his married sister who lived in Bayside, Queens.
+He attended New York University College of Arts & Science on scholarship in Manhattan, graduating magna cum laude with a degree in political science and Phi Beta Kappa in 1953.
+He received a full scholarship to Harvard Law School in Cambridge, Massachusetts, and graduated in 1956.